mahigada/Intensive-Programming/README.md

 ---
 >HW8:
 >>Write a Bash script to download the stock web page every minute for an hour.
 Make sure you do this between 9:30 am and 4 pm when the values change.
 Your bash script will call a python program.
----
->HW9:
->>Write two C programs for computing dot product that will run on any number of cores or comptuers using MPI.
-The two versions are: (a) point to point comunication using MPI_Send() and MPI_Recv() and (b) collective communication using MPI_Scatter() and MPI_Gather() as we will discuss in class shortly.
-Use the following MPI constructs.